-5 Most Challenging Types of Call Center Customers and How to Deal with Them
+Dealing With the 5 Most Challenging Types of Call Center Customers

 Trin!
 Trin!
 The phone rings and John, a customer service representative employed by a reputed company, hurries to pick up the call.
 Before he could even utter a word, the customer at the other end of the phone starts yelling, “I’ve had enough of you.
 I want my issue to be resolved immediately.”
 And he demands to speak to a superior.
 Upon hearing this, a visibly stunned John, tries to calm the air by using standard rebuttal techniques, but none comes to his rescue.
 In fact, these rebuttals only manage to add more fuel to the fire and complicate the situation.
 But weren’t these standard rebuttals supposed to help John deal with the customer?
 Where did he go wrong?

 The thing that John missed was that every customer is different and he just can’t follow a standard template to appease each and every customer.
 With this is mind we have put together a list of five most difficult types call center customers and ways to handle them-

 Catty Cathy is the kind of customer, who is more than happy to eat into your time and drive you off track.
 If you let them roll, they can easily stitch a series of irrelevant stories and before you know it you’ll find yourself chatting about a holiday in Hawaii, instead of the technical assistance that you are supposed to provide.
 Hence beware of this kind of customers!

 How do you deal with them: Be focused and do everything in your prowess to make sure that the conversation is on track?
 Also be wary of the kind of questions that you are asking and try to close every avenue for potential new conversation.
 And whenever the conversation goes off track, try to immediately bring the focus back on issue at hand by offering short, yet polite answers.